Pacific Northwest Bowhunting for Whitetails | Jon Gabrio

 Use two heavyweight long john base layers.
 This will help wick moisture walking in and trap heat at the same time.
 For your socks wear a pair of polyester socks followed by a pair of heavyweight wool socks followed by some sort of foot warmer on the outside in your boots.
 There are several on the market.
 The next key and this is a big one for your feet, get a heavy pac boot.
 Baffin makes excellent pac boots that are used by dog sled racers in Alaska.

 Also, don’t overlook a good pair of wool gloves and hand warmers.
-When you get cold the first thing to go are your extremities.
+When you get cold the first thing to go is your extremities.
 Toes and fingers.
 Make sure to keep your core warm and all else will stay warm.
-But using some external heat sources help wave off the cold long enough to get a shot when that big buck presents itself.
+Using an external heat source helps wave off the cold long enough to get a shot when that big buck presents itself.

 Follow these tips on your next trip to the Pacific Northwest bowhunting for whitetails to optimize your chances for success.